 I liked hearing that.
 At least one of them was looking for the team to try to problem solve so they could beat me!
 I’m pretty sure I still won the game relatively comfortably, but they did get more competitive.

 I tell this story as an example of how a little thought and creativity can lead to useful solutions.
 I’ve seen plenty of examples of a smaller number of players taking on a full squad.
 It’s just a question of finding rules and/or a scoring system.
-You want a system that makes things appropriately competitive.
+You want a system that makes things appropriately competitive (like this one).
 And it should see the players focused on whatever the keys are for that particular exercise.

 It’s also worth looking at ways you can train game situations with elements of the team.
 A 3-v-3 game back row game is useful to work on defense against back row attacks and down balls.
 A game where you have an OH attacking into Zones 1 or 6 going against an OPP attacking into Zones 6 or 5 can be a highly game-like activity using a limited number of players.
 The same for having OHs going against each other with cross court attacks.

 A serve reception example of this could be to put two passers in to cover 2/3rds of the court (say Zones 1 and 6) and having a setter and hitting element incorporated.
 If you set it up so it matches a serve receive rotational situation (such a setter penetrating from 1 with the MB in 3), then you can work quite nicely on key aspects of that phase of play without needing 6 players on one side.

 With activities like that, it’s about taking what’s going on in a certain part of the court.
 You basically exclude the positions which wouldn’t be involved the the game scenario you’re training.
 That frees players up for something else to facilitate the exercise.

 With some thought and creativity you can adapt small-sided games to work on a lot of different things.

 6 Steps to Better Practices - Free Guide